Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups

 The article has three parts.
-Part 1 consists of Section~\ref{sec:prelim1} and Section~\ref{sec:prelim2}, and it is a collection of preliminaries.
-Part 2 consists of Section~\ref{sec:F4} to Section~\ref{sec:H3}, where we discuss minimal filling of 6-cycles in different types of spherical Artin complexes.
-More precisely, Section~\ref{sec:F4} is about the type $F_4$ Artin complex.
-Section~\ref{sec:AD} is about a specific type of 6-cycles in type $A_n$ and $D_n$ Artin complexes.
-Section~\ref{sec:subarrangement} and Section~\ref{sec:H3} are about the type $H_3$ Artin complex.
-Part 3 consists of the remaining sections, where we deduce new cases of the $K(\pi,1)$-conjecture.
+Part 1 consists of Section~\ref{sec:prelim2}, and it is a collection of preliminaries.
+Part 2 consists of Section~\ref{sec:F4} to Section~\ref{sec:H3}, where we study 6-cycles in different types of spherical Artin complexes.
+More precisely, Section~\ref{sec:F4} is about the type $F_4$ case.
+Section~\ref{sec:prelim1} and Section~\ref{sec:AD} are about the type $A_n$ case.
+Section~\ref{sec:subarrangement} and Section~\ref{sec:H3} are about the type $H_3$ case.
+Part 3 consists of Section~\ref{sec:weakly flag} to Section~\ref{sec:high}, where we deduce new cases of the $K(\pi,1)$-conjecture.

-All the sections in Part 2 of the article are independent from each other, apart from that Section~\ref{sec:H3} relies on Section~\ref{sec:subarrangement}.
-So after reading Part 1, the reader can take any section in Part 2 and start reading without interruption, with the only exception that reading Section~\ref{sec:H3} requires material from Section~\ref{sec:subarrangement}.
+Part 2 and Part 3 are mostly independent from each other.
 The main results of Part 2 are Proposition~\ref{prop:F4}, Theorem~\ref{thm:weaklyflagA}, and Theorem~\ref{thm:tripleH}.
-Alternatively, after reading Part 1, if the reader is willing to take these three main results of Part 2 for granted, then the reader can go to Part 3 directly, to see how these three results imply new cases of the $K(\pi,1)$-conjecture.
-Here is a more detailed description of Part 3.
-In Section~\ref{sec:propagation} we prove some partial results on how certain properties of 6-cycles in spherical Artin complexes propagate to more general Artin complexes.
-Section~\ref{sec:propagation} is also independent from Part 2.
-In Section~\ref{sec:3-dim} to Section~\ref{sec:high}, we use the results from Part 2 and Section~\ref{sec:propagation} to prove all the main theorems.
+After reading Part 1, if the reader is willing to take these three main results of Part 2 for granted, then the reader can go to Part 3 directly, to see how these three results imply new cases of the $K(\pi,1)$-conjecture.